 3 hours.
 Examines strategies for planning, managing, and teaching English as a second language and discipline-focused content to ESOL students.
 Emphasis is placed on curriculum, teaching, and learning approaches that accommodate a diverse population within the classroom.
 This course also focuses on strategies for collaborating with educators and community members in order to provide comprehensive, challenging educational opportunities for ESOL students.

-EDFL 574 Assessing ESOL/Bilingual Student Learning and Language Proficiency
+EDFL 574 Assessing ESOL/Bilingual Student Learning and Language Proficiency students.

-3 hours.
-Examines principles, issues, and approaches useful for assessing the English competencies of ESOL students.
 Emphases are placed on developing appropriate assessment tools for the ESOL classroom and on properly interpreting tests that are used for program placement.